mharthoorn/Console.Routing/README.md

 ```

 # Help and Documentation

+## Command listing information
-By default ConsoleRouting provides a help command, that lists all the available visible commands.
+The help command works out of the box and that lists all the available commands.
 ```
   > tool help
   > tool -h
 ```

-More detailed help is shown on a specific command if you provide it through either:
+The help text will look look something like this:
 ```
-  > tool help command
-  > tool command -?
+Module title:
+    Help    --version | Prints this help text
+    Greet   <name> | Says hello to someone
 ```

 To provide a one liner help text in the command list, use the [Help(text)] attribute: